The 6-strand braid group is CAT(0)

 \begin{thm}[Frink's embedding Theorem] Let $P$ be a bounded graded modular complemented lattice.
 Then $P$ is isomorphic to a direct product

-of bounded graded modular complemented lattices, such that for all $i \in \llb 1,r \rrb$, the lattice $P_i$ can be embedded as a subposet of a linear lattice (over a division algebra) or of a non-Arguesian plane lattice, where the embedding preserves the meets and the joins. \begin{proof} According to~\cite[Theorem~279]{gratzer} and \cite[Lemma~99]{gratzer}, $P$ is isomorphic to a direct product $P = \prod_{i=1}^r P_i$ of simple bounded graded modular complemented lattices, where the fact that each $P_i$ is simple implies that $P_i$ cannot be embedded non-trivially as a subposet of a non-trivial product of lattices.
-According to~\cite[Corollary 439]{gratzer}, each $P_i$ is then embedded as a subposet of a product of linear lattices (over a division algebra) or of non-Arguesian plane lattices, such that the joins and the meets are preserved.
-Since $P_i$ is simple, the product consists of only one non-trivial factor. \end{proof} \end{thm}
+of bounded graded modular complemented lattices, such that for all $i \in \llb 1,r \rrb$, the lattice $P_i$ can be embedded as a subposet of a linear lattice (over a division algebra) or of a plane lattice, where the embedding preserves the meets and the joins. \end{thm} Note that it is absolutely crucial for us that the embeddings preserve joins and meets.
+It immediately implies that if the diagonal link $X$ in $\vert P \vert$ is linearly embedded, then no two vertices in $X$ fail modularity with respect to $P$. \begin{proof} According to~\cite[Theorem~279]{gratzer} and \cite[Lemma~99]{gratzer}, $P$ is isomorphic to a direct product $P = \prod_{i=1}^r P_i$ of simple bounded graded modular complemented lattices, where the fact that each $P_i$ is simple implies that $P_i$ cannot be embedded non-trivially as a subposet of a non-trivial product of lattices.
+According to~\cite[Corollary 439]{gratzer}, each $P_i$ is then embedded as a subposet of a product of linear lattices (over a division algebra) or of plane lattices, such that the joins and the meets are preserved.
+Since $P_i$ is simple, the product consists of only one non-trivial factor. \end{proof}